3D-club/IEEE_VTS/Mission_Planner/Readme.md

 3. Run T1, T2, T4, T5.
 4. Now open mission planner and wait until it spawns the two drones.
-5. When done spawning run T3 and T6.
+5. When done spawning, run T3 and T6.
 6. Let the scripts run and you can observe drones.